thomaswxu/11-767-Team-DST/labs/lab2-benchmarking/lab2-benchmarking.md

 5: Discussion
 ----
 1. Analyze the results.
 Do they support your hypotheses?
 Why or why not?
 Did you notice any strange or unexpected behavior?
 What might be the underlying reasons for that behavior?
+> We observe that our hypotheses is true to some extent.
+All the benchmarked models are transformer based and we do see a linear relationship between latency and batch size.
+For the clip model, on increasing the input length of the text sequence, there is an almost quadratic increase in latency.

 5: Extra
 ----